Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Results

 The two 3D simulations highlight that the form of the resultant jet profiles are largely a result of fluid instabilities in the jet-wind interaction regions \citep{nativi2022}, however, for lower density winds\footnote{The density and mass of the merger winds in the simulations of \cite{nativi2021, nativi2022} are already low and the emergent jet structure did not preserve the injected profile.
 We do not expect many physical scenarios where the injected jet's structure contributes significantly to the emergent jet profile.}, or much more powerful jets, the injected jet structure can be partially preserved \citep{urrutia2021}.
-By using the rotation in $\phi$ for each surface to produce an energy and Lorentz factor profile in $\theta$ we can find an average jet structure profile from our simulations.
-We bootstrap these unique profiles to find a mean jet structure, and fit equations \ref{eq:sj1}--\ref{eq:sj2}, plus the energy cut-off described in \S\ref{sec:method}, via linear regression to find the best-fit parameters.
+By using the rotation in $\phi$ for each surface to produce an energy and Lorentz factor profile in $\theta$ we can find an average jet structure profile from our simulations that includes the rotational variation seen here. {We use a bootstrapping technique, re-sampling these unique jet profiles, to produce a sample of mean profiles and then find the mean of this new sample.} Equations \ref{eq:sj1}--\ref{eq:sj2} {are fit to this mean profile}, {including} the energy cut-off described in \S\ref{sec:method}, via linear regression to find the best-fit parameters.
 These are listed in Table \ref{tab:profiles} as `Averaged' and shown in Figure \ref{fig:bootstrap} along with the initial profiles.

 The afterglows from our averaged jet structure profile are compared to the observed short GRB population in Figure \ref{fig:Kannplot}.
 Here we show, in red, the model $R_C$-band afterglow for a source at $z=1$ using the same fiducial parameters as the earlier models.
 Individual lightcurves are shown for an observer that is either aligned with the jet central axis, or at $\iota=\theta_\gamma$, the maximum angle at which $\gamma$-rays are emitted for our model; these cover the range of expected GRB afterglows from a jet with our structure and fixed parameters.
 The sample of 30 individual short GRBs (grey and coloured lines) are optical afterglows for bursts with a measured redshift; each afterglow is a composite of various filters that have been shifted using the spectral energy distribution for each burst and corrected for Galactic foreground extinction and host contribution (if necessary and possible) to produce an observed $R_C$-band lightcurve for a source at redshift $z=1$ \citep[see][and references therein]{kann2011, agui2021}.